From the Very First Day

 God answered Daniel's prayers, his seeking, and his humility, by sending a promise of deliverance.

-We need to realize that a heart that hungers and thirsts after God in such a way that everything else dims in comparison, is not a temporary state of being.
+We need to realize that a heart that hungers and thirsts after God in such a way that everything else dims in comparison, is not a heart that is in a temporary state of being.
 We cannot manipulate God into doing something for us by putting on a temporary appearance of holiness.

 In closing, let's read the last two verses of Daniel chapter ten.